samhsforrest-collab/UK-Embedded-Solar-2026/README.md

 # Conclusion: further refinement is required to accurately support NESO’s BM actions

 ## Successes
-- 290 GSPs extracted, cleaned and aligned with weather data.
+- 290 x GSPs extracted, cleaned and aligned with weather data.
-- ~17 GWp of solar capacity data available for evaluation.
+- ~17 x GWp of solar capacity data available for evaluation.
-- 5 years of historical weather and solar data (17GWp) available for each of the 290 GSPs' locations.
+- 5 x years of historical weather and solar data (17GWp) available for each of the 290 GSPs' locations.
-- 5 ML models trained and tested; winning model achieved ~80% explained variance (R²).
+- 5 x scikit learn machine learning regression models were trained, tested and tuned; winning model XGBoost achieved ~80% explained variance (R²).

 ## Data cleaning adjustments
-- Reduce interpolation window for generation to avoid skewed profiles; impute remaining NaNs with zeros.
+- Reduce interpolation window for generation (from 12) to avoid skewed profiles; impute remaining NaNs with zeros.
-- Add more comments and tidy Python files for maintainability.
+- Add more comments to code and tidy Python files for maintainability and visibility.
 - Refactor Streamlit app functions to remove interdependencies so they can be moved to functions.py and used with date/GSP sidebar selectors without circular references.

 ## Model refinements and bug fixes
-- Re-tune XGBoost to increase weight on capacity features and account for MWp growth over time.
+- Re-tune XGBoost to increase weight on capacity feature and account for MWp growth over time.
 - Retrain models to ensure predicted generation is zero during hours of zero irradiance.
 - Retrain the model to explore why there appears to be a cap on the predicted solar generation (first page first visual)
 - Incorporate additional weather parameters (humidity, wind, temperature).
-- Engage Sheffield Solar API team to investigate access to unique solar project locations.
+- Engage Sheffield Solar API team to investigate availability of unique solar project locations and capacities.
 ___

 # Development Roadmap & Main Challenges